b0bd0g/OneGate/README.md

 This is a combination of my earlier shellcode obfuscation project [WhenAPayloadCalls](https://github.com/b0bd0g/WhenAPayloadCalls) but now with a custom shellcode loader which aims to defeat antivirus and EDR solutions.

-The intent was to use the most obvious WinAPIs possible while aslo using least amount of evasion techniques and still have it defeat AV/EDR.
+The intent was to use the most obvious WinAPIs possible while also using the least amount of evasion techniques and still have it defeat AV/EDR.
 As such it uses:

-- VirtualAlloc to execute RWX memory
+- VirtualAlloc to alloate RWX memory
 - No use of VirtualProtect to flip memory protections - just does everything inside RWX memory
 - Uses CreateThread to run
 - No sandbox evasion